NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 ## To Discuss

 - Should the action parameters be under a separate key in the event? (currently using a black list to extract the actual action parameters from the `Start...Action` event).
-- Should we add regular expressions for user utterances to match?
-Otherwise, the LLM needs to be involved more.
-- Do we need to the option to classify action into types that do or do not conflict?
+- Do we need the option to classify action into types that do or do not conflict?
 This would allow us to make a distinction between `start a, start b` and `start a and b`

 ## Events